 The world becomes yours when you leave a positive and lasting impression on the people you meet on your path.
 The good news is that you can learn the ability to “charm” others.
 This skill is known as charisma.
 Many people find it difficult to make contacts because they do not feel confident to meet new people.
 What if you had a tool – charisma – that made everyone notice you as you walk into a room?

-1. Stay alert.
+- Stay alert.

-If you are in a group, make the speaker feel important and if you are the one who has the word, pay attention to all the people when you speak.
-Look at each assistant.
-This totally changes the impact you have when speaking since you leave a lasting impression on people.
+In a one-on-one conversation, you must make the other person feel like the only individual in the room.
+In a group, make the speaker feel important, and if you are the one who has the floor, pay attention to everyone when you speak.
+Look at each attendee.
+This totally changes the impact you have when you speak because you leave a lasting impression on people.

-2. Be attractive.
+- Be attractive.

-Many leaders are qualified as charismatic because they have a firm stance in what they believe, love to learn and like to influence and inspire others.
-They are very attractive.
+Attractive is not only defining physical appearance.
+Some people look and act like the average person but capture the attention of others.
+Many leaders are considered charismatic because they have a firm stance on what they believe in, love to learn, and to influence and inspire others.
+They are attractive.

-3. Remember and repeat.
+- Remember and repeat.

-4. Control your body language.
+- Control your body language.

-5. A look that says everything.
+- A look that says it all.

-7. Be kind.
+- Be kind.

-When you praise a characteristic in someone else, you stand out.
-Women are better at this, but imagine receiving an unexpected praise from a man.
-Surely you would remember it.
-And do not forget to be a little more expressive when you speak, with your body language and facial expressions.
+When you praise a characteristic in someone else, you will stand out.
+Women are generally better at this.
+Imagine getting an unexpected compliment from a man, you’d probably remember it!
+Allow yourself to be more expressive when you talk, with your body language and facial expressions.
 Share stories, as they are more easily remembered and stand out from the boring day-to-day conversations.